bialak/dog-slider/README.md

 <h3 align="center">dog-slider</h3>

   <p align="center">
-   This slider is just baner withe the dogs :D .
-In one photo is my dog.
-If you like animals like me you can look at this project on your local repository.
+  Maybe you can guess which dog is mine ? :D
     <br />
     <a href="https://bialak.github.io/dog-slider/">View Demo</a>
     ·
-    <a href="https://github.com/github_username/repo_name/issues/new?labels=bug&template=bug-report---.md](https://github.com/bialak/dog-slider/issues/new)">Report Bug</a>
+    <a href="https://github.com/bialak/dog-slider/issues/new">Report Bug</a>
     ·
   </p>
 </div>